aju22/DDPM/README.md

 # DDPM
-This is an implementation of Diffusion Models in PyTorch.
+This is an easy to understand, simplified, broken-down implementation of Diffusion Models written in PyTorch.
+The architecture is borrowed from the paper "Denoising Diffusion Probabilistic Models"